X-corpion/jDiff/README.md

 /*
- * This example shows how to serialize dates into millis for diffing instead of field by field reflection */ public class DateDiffingHandler implements DiffingHandler<Date> {
+ * This example shows how to serialize dates into millis for diffing instead of field by field reflection */ public class DateDiffingHandler extends AbstractDiffingHandler<Date> {

     @Nonnull
     @Override